LomNtetha/fraudDetection/README.md

   ```
   heroku open
   ```
-In this stage the project will fail to open becuase it is not yet configuration process are not yet done
+In this stage the project will fail to open becuase configuration process are not yet done,so lets continue.

  To use postgresql on heroku we must ensure that postgresql is availble on our heroku oddons